Alpenglow over Marriott Basin, Coast Mountains British Columbia

 The hut in Marriott Basin is a little less than 5 miles in with around 1600′ elevation to gain.
 The trailhead to the hut is at Cayoosh Pass about an hour northeast of Whistler.
 You must contact the ACC of Whistler to reserve a place for a nominal fee.
 They will also provide you with access details.

 The hut is heated by a wood stove and is equipped with pots, pans, and eating utensils.
 However, you’ll need to provide your own stove and fuel to cook with.
-There is also electricity via solar panels, and even USB outlets.
-Make sure you bring a good winter sleeping bag, in case there is no wood left for the stove, or enough bodies to heat the hut.
+There is also electricity via solar panels and even USB outlets.
+Make sure you bring a good winter sleeping bag, in case there is no wood left for the stove or enough bodies to heat the hut.

 In winter backcountry skis, snowshoes, or split-boards are your best options.
-Skinny cross country skis are definitely not ta good option.
-Also, make sure you carefully consult the most recent avalanche reports before you go.
+Skinny cross-country skis are not a good option.
+Also, carefully consult the most recent avalanche reports before you go.

 It also should be noted that the entire area surrounding Marriott Basin offers excellent ski touring opportunities.
 While this trip was primarily for landscape photography, there are countless downhill runs for skiers to explore.
-Everything from safe and easy, to life threatening expert lines.
+Everything from safe and easy, to life-threatening expert lines.
 An excellent map of the area is available through Backcountry Skiing Canada.

-Upper Marriott Basin in winter, Coast Mountains British ColumbiaMarriott Basin Coast Range British Columbia 50356 Purchase
+Upper Marriott Basin in winter, Coast Mountains British ColumbiaMarriott Basin Coast Range British Columbia 50356

 Upper Marriott Basin in winter, Coast Mountains British ColumbiaUpper Marriott Basin Coast Range British Columbia 50352

-Upper Marriott Basin in winter, Coast Mountains British ColumbiaUpper Marriott Basin Coast Range British Columbia 50343 Purchase
+Upper Marriott Basin in winter, Coast Mountains British ColumbiaUpper Marriott Basin Coast Range British Columbia 50343

 Marriott Basin Winter Photography